Nemanja Vidić

 Nemanja Vidić (Немања Видић, [němaɲa ʋǐːditɕ]; born 21 October 1981) is a Serbian former professional footballer who played as a centre-back.
-He is best known for his time at Manchester United, was part of the Serbia national team, and is considered as one of the greatest defenders in the history of the sport.
-He is one of only four players to win the Premier League Player of the Season award twice, alongside Thierry Henry, Kevin De Bruyne and Cristiano Ronaldo.
+Widely considered as one of the greatest defenders of all time, Vidić is best known for his time at Manchester United, where he won 15 trophies and served as club captain.
+He is one of only five players to win the Premier League Player of the Season award twice, alongside Thierry Henry, Kevin De Bruyne, Cristiano Ronaldo and Mohamed Salah.

 After establishing himself at Red Star Belgrade during the early 2000s, Vidić moved to Spartak Moscow in the summer of 2004.
-He further garnered breakout attention when he was part of the "Famous Four" Serbia and Montenegro national team defence that conceded just one goal during the 2006 FIFA World Cup qualification campaign, prompting a £7 million transfer to Manchester United in January 2006.
-Vidić then established a prominent defensive partnership with Rio Ferdinand the following season, and was eventually selected as the new team captain of Manchester United at the start of the 2010–11 season.
-His captaincy ran over the course of four seasons, until his departure in July 2014.
-After a period of eight years in Manchester, Vidić joined Serie A club Inter Milan on a free transfer.
-Vidić mainly featured as a rotational player for two seasons, eventually agreeing to an early termination of his contract on 18 January 2016, as a result of inactivity due to a hernia injury.
-Vidić then announced his retirement just under two weeks later, on 29 January.
+He completed a £7 million transfer to Manchester United in January 2006, where he established a formidable defensive partnership with Rio Ferdinand.
+Vidić spent eight years at United, during which time he won five Premier League titles, three Football League Cups, five FA Community Shields, the FIFA Club World Cup and the UEFA Champions League.
+He was appointed club captain in 2010, a position he held for four years until his departure.
+In 2014, Vidić joined Serie A club Inter Milan on a free transfer.
+He mainly featured as a rotational player for two seasons before retiring in January 2016 due to injury problems.

 A Yugoslavian youth international, Vidić made his senior debut on 12 October 2002 against Italy in UEFA Euro 2004 qualification.
-Vidić was part of Serbia and Montenegro's "Famous Four" defence, that conceded just one goal during the ten 2006 FIFA World Cup qualification matches, setting a record for the fewest goals conceded.
-On 24 October 2011, Vidić retired from the Serbian national team.
+He was part of Serbia and Montenegro's "Famous Four" defence that conceded just one goal during the ten 2006 FIFA World Cup qualification matches, setting a record for the fewest goals conceded.
+Vidić retired from the Serbia national team in October 2011.

-Vidić collected a host of honours in his United career, including three consecutive Premier League titles (five titles in total), the UEFA Champions League, the FIFA Club World Cup, three League Cup medals, as well as being included in three consecutive (four in total) PFA Team of the Year sides from 2007 to 2009.

 Club career

 Early years

 Vidić was born to Dragoljub, a now-retired copper factory worker, and Zora, a bank clerk.
-Vidić took up football at six years of age, alongside his older brother Dušanko, with local side Jedinstvo Užice.
+Vidić took up football at six years of age, alongside his older brother Dušan, with local side Jedinstvo Užice.
 He progressed quickly, and moved to Sloboda Užice at the age of 12.